scandycuz/hackathon-developerweek-babel/README.md

 # Babel

-Babel is an application I created as a submission to the 2017 DeveloperWeek Hackathon in San Francisco in response to a challenge created by [Flock](https://www.flock.co/).
-The challenge was to create an application that added functionality to their team messenger platform.
-The Babel application utilizes the Microsoft Translation API to add translation functionality.
+I created Babel as a submission to the 2017 DeveloperWeek Hackathon in San Francisco in response to a challenge created by [Flock](https://www.flock.co/).
+The challenge was to create an application that added functionality to their team messaging platform.
+Babel utilizes the Microsoft Translation API to add translation functionality.

 ## Features

-* Provides users with a slash command that enables them to choose the target translation language.
+* Provides users with a slash command to set the target translation language
-* Node JS back-end integrates with a PostgreSQL database to store user data and settings.
+* Node JS back-end integrates with a PostgreSQL database to store user data and settings

 ## Code Samples

-Function using event data from the Flock API to retrieve and translate the messages:
+Use event data from the Flock API to retrieve and translate the messages:

 ```javascript
 const retrieveUserMessages = (event, callback) => {